barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 A design pattern is in essence a way of composing units of code to a larger whole that solves a specific purpose in a well-known setup and constuction and with well-established relationship and roles between the different units.
 The _Factory_ pattern for instance describes how an interface is used to create instances of a single object with different starting configurations - and how implementations of said pattern can then decide on the implementation details irrelevant to the invoker.
 Design Patterns are also sometimes described as _micro architecture_, as they can be used over and over on many different scales in the same application.

-The most important thing to understand about this book is however, that the four authors did not invent anything new.
+The most important thing to understand about this book is however that the four authors did not invent anything new.
 They merely documented the practices they saw present in real-world development teams and gathered the experience of numerous experts across the field.
 But more importantly, the coined the terms describing these patterns and put them into context.
 This enabled developers to have a conversation at a more abstract level about how to construct software without instantly going into the nitty-gritty of actual implementation.

 The Gang of Four described a total of [23 design patterns](https://en.wikipedia.org/wiki/Design_Patterns#Patterns_by_type), many of whom are still very well-known today.
 They all came from the world of object-oriented programming, but many are applicable outside of that realm.
 Concepts such as _Observer_, _Singleton_, _Proxy_ and many others are very well-known in many languages - including JavaScript.